 4. Set meeting agendas.

 Meetings can easily turn into black holes, swallowing valuable time from any roofing company’s schedule.
-Make the most of your meetings by setting an agenda and sticking to it.
-Do it in a way that makes sense to you, whether that’s typing out the agenda on your smartphone or scrawling it on scrap paper.
+Make the most of your meetings by setting an agenda and a time limit–and stick to them.
+Do this in a way that makes sense to you, whether that’s typing out the agenda on your smartphone or scrawling it on scrap paper.

 5. Create tomorrow’s to-do list before you leave each day.